BackupTheBerlios/hjb-svn/trunk/docs/rst/command-dispatch.rst

 JMS Command Generators
 ----------------------

-If `JMS Commands`_ are the JMS-facing part of the processing of a HTTP request by HJB, then *JMS Command Generators* are the corresponding HTTP-facing part.
+If `JMS Commands`_ are the JMS-facing aspect of the processing of a HTTP request by HJB, then *JMS Command Generators* are the corresponding HTTP-facing aspect.

 There is a one-one relationship between JMS Commands and JMS Command Generators.
 Each Generator is tightly coupled to the corresponding JMS